diismunivpm/Type2701-for-TRNSYS/README.md

 air-water heat pump for heating.
 This model is based on user-supplied data files containing catalog data for the capacity (total capacity in heating mode) and Coefficient of Performance (COP).
-In particular, given the indications contained in EN 14825:2018, through performance map the model is able to calculate the capacity and the COP through interpolation of the performance curve to the variation of the external temperature, of the delivery water temperature and of the capacity ratio (CR).
+In particular, given the indications contained in EN 14825:2018 (CEN, 2018), through performance map the model is able to calculate the capacity and the COP through interpolation of the performance curve to the variation of the external temperature, of the delivery water temperature and of the capacity ratio (CR).
 Below the minimum modulation CR, the degraded COP is calculated according to the indications given within the standard.